 The Academies of Louisville initiative was launched during the 2017-18 school year at 11 of the district’s high schools, with plans to expand to more schools during the 2018- 19 year.

 Implementation will take three to four years for each high school.
-Masonic Communities is paired with Seneca High School and Waggener High School.
+Masonic Homes is paired with Seneca High School and Waggener High School.

 By connecting high schools to business and community partners, the Academy model aligns education and workforce development needs to better prepare students for postsecondary and career success.